 Whether about science, history, or fiction regarding sharks, here are some wonderful books about our toothy cartilaginous ocean friends that you can sink your teeth into!

 Note: The world of sharks books is short on diversity.
-If you have recommendations of shark books by authors of color, please leave them in the comments.
+If you have recommendations of shark books by authors of color, we’d love to hear about them.

 Okay, sharks aren’t exactly what you’d call pretty.
 (Look up the cookie cutter shark – you’ll never sleep again.)
 But they are SO amazing to look at anyway.
 And Rotman is one of the leading shark photographers.
 This is a great coffee table book.